jlchan/jlchan.github.io/_pages/about.md

 ## Recent news:

+* August 2021: our paper "A high order discontinuous Galerkin method for the symmetric form of the anisotropic viscoelastic wave equation" with Khemraj Shukla and Maarten V. de Hoop was accepted to CAMWA.
 * July 2021: our paper "Discrete adjoint computations for relaxation Runge-Kutta methods" with postdoc Mario Bencomo is now available on [arXiv](https://arxiv.org/abs/2107.11408).
 * July 2021: Jesse Chan, Philip Wu, and Yimin Lin gave talks at USNCCM 16.
 * June 2021: student Philip Wu gave a talk at SIAM Geosciences on high order entropy stable discretizations on networks and multi-dimensional domains.